 The walled city of Dubrovnik |

-This afternoon we anchored and were ferried in to the historic walled city of Dubrovnik which sits on a rocky spur.
-Once landed we wandered for over 4 hours, through streets wide and extremely narrow - and of course up and down steps!
+This afternoon we anchored and were ferried to the historic walled-city of Dubrovnik which sits on a rocky spur.
+Once landed we wandered for over four hours, through streets wide and extremely narrow - and of course up and down steps!
 Fascinating.

 |